jbratcher/court-designer/README.md

 ### Todo

-* refactor menu ui for ease of use, minimize unused space
 * refactor components for more managability
 * "sockets" in keys for image placement and rotation
 * scale 3 point area by increasing rounding